 providing a candidacy and credentialing process,

-supporting a collegium of LGBTQ rostered leaders, and
+supporting a collegium of LGBTQIA+ rostered leaders, and

-designating direct grants to ministry by publicly-identified LGBTQ clergy
+designating direct grants to ministry by publicly-identified LGBTQIA+ clergy

 and rostered lay leaders in the Lutheran church.